-When 200mm side clearance can't be achieved then it is recommended to use custom metal vent attachments that are fixed to either side of the unit to assist with adequate air flow.
-In this case, a minimum 100mm air gap on the back and sides is recommended
+When 200mm side clearance can't be achieved then it is recommended to use the optional mesh vents to assist with adequate air flow.
+In this case, a minimum 100mm air gap on the sides is recommended.

 All dimensions are in millimetres